International Exhibition of Calligraphy: Third International Exhibition of Calligraphy

+Fourth International Exhibition of Calligraphy

-Date – November 1 – December 15, 2012.
-Venue – the Contemporary museum of calligraphy.
+On November 1 – December 15, 2012, the Fourth International Exhibition of Calligraphy was held at the Contemporary museum of calligraphy.

-10 new authors from European and Eastern countries with their distinct styles and personalities took part in the 4th International Exhibition of Calligraphy.
-Valerian Bakharev's "I Ching Signs" consisting of 64 hexagrammic paintings became the symbol of the exposition.
+10 new authors from European and Eastern countries with their distinct styles and personalities took part in the exhibition.
+Valerian Bakharev's "I Ching Signs", consisting of 64 hexagrammic paintings, became the symbol of the exposition.

-The unique feature of this exhibition was the fact that the exposition changed 6 times.
 The program included lectures and workshops for both adults and children.